-Most of these programs are available in-person, synchronously online or via Zoom, or asynchronously online.
+Most of these programs are available live or online.

 3-1 Understanding and Addressing Implicit (Unconscious) Bias in Our Schools

 "Thoughts and feelings are implicit if we are unaware of them or mistaken about their nature.

 We have a bias when, rather than being neutral, we have a preference for (or an aversion to) a person or a group of people."
 Perception Institute retrieved July 14, 2020